Introduction to the IAO

 The International Association for Orthodontics (IAO) was established in the United States in 1961 to promote international cooperation in the orthodontic field of dentistry.
 The IAO is a progressive and dynamic organization of general dentists, pediatric dentists and other dentists that provide orthodontic care to patients.

 The International Association for Orthodontics is the oldest and largest of the national and international non-specialty orthodontic groups.
 The association has a wide variety of programs in orthodontics training, education, professional support, clinical experience and literature.
-Today the IAO has approximately 4,200 member dentists in over 50 different countries.
+Today the IAO has thousands of member dentists in over 40 different countries.

-The headquarters office is located in Milwaukee, Wisconsin U.S.A.
+The headquarters is located in Milwaukee, Wisconsin U.S.A.

 Membership Rates & Online Application